 - ACTIVITIES - planning of suitable activities for the children to enjoy whilst still staying safe - all of the activities we have planned have been carefully adapted so as to comply with Government Guidelines regarding hygiene and social distancing.
 Sport sessions will be 'skill based' and will be structured to avoid contact and proximity

 - STAFF - staff members allocated to each group will stay with them throughout the week and will lead the majority of activities for their group during that time.
-All staff will wear face coverings where social distancing is not possible and when using corridors and communal areas
+Staff to wear face coverings where social distancing is not possible and when using corridors and communal areas

 - SPECIALISTS - where external members of staff have been booked to provide specialist activities during specific days (e.g. Art & Craft, Martial Arts or Fencing) measures have been put in place to ensure that activities are suitably socially distanced, rooms are well ventilated, all resources cleaned after each session and face shields worn by staff.